 Please feel free to let us know what your family and friends would do for Qingming in the comments below.

 This article was posted on Thursday, March 29th, 2007 at 11:21 am and is filed under China, Chinese, Ching Ming Festival, Countries & Cultures, Customs and Traditions, Holidays Around the World, Hong Kong, Languages, Mama Lisa, Qingming, Taiwan.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply